-Mandatory protection orders in Colorado are court orders.
-They forbid a criminal defendant from harassing the alleged victim of the crime.
+Mandatory protection orders in Colorado are court orders that forbid a criminal defendant from harassing the alleged victim of the crime.
 They also protect any witnesses to the crime.
 The protection order can forbid you from even contacting these people.

 Mandatory protection orders are even more serious in domestic violence cases.
-In these cases, a protection order can keep you from seeing your family.
+A protection order can prevent you from seeing your family in these cases.
 Violating the order can lead to additional criminal charges.

-Mandatory protection orders should not be confused with civil restraining orders:
+Mandatory protection orders should not be confused with civil restraining orders like TPOs, PPOs, and ERPOs.
+The following table compares and contrasts them:

 In this article, our Colorado criminal defense attorneys will explain: